WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 > However, throttling can occur if you exceed double your previous peak within 30 minutes.

 Like everything in software world, there are tradeoffs.
-Usually you should be good with on-demand, **but for super spiky workloads (for which I often see this mode advertised)**, you might be better off with **auto scaling**.
+Usually you should be good with on-demand, **but for super spiky workloads (for which I often see this mode advertised)**, you might be better off with **auto scaling with provisioned capacity**.

 ### Provisioned capacity